bryaneaton/foodfacts/README.md

 - `--max-pages`: Maximum number of pages to fetch (optional)
 - `--verbose, -v`: Enable verbose logging (optional)

+## SQLAlchemy
+- SQLAlchemy was selected for this project due to its intuitive database connection handling and its code-first paradigm, which allows for defining database schemas directly in Python code.

+## Assumptions
+- I tried to split the text of the appropriate columns where possible, if empty or non-existant, i used the array and formatted the resulting strings.
+- With more time available, i would achieve ~100% coverage for unit testing.

 ## Database Schema

 The application creates an SQLite database (`food_products.db`) with the following tables: